|

 Many would tell you “yes,” but our experience has been that they do not need grain.
 Our milk cow had been receiving a small amount of grain during milking from her previous owners.
 The general advice we received was that they needed grain.
 This is both to keep them conditioned (the farming term for looking good and not too thin) and to keep their milk supply up.

-When milking while receiving grain she was fidgety and we were constantly on milk pail patrol trying to avoid a spilt bucket.
+When milking while receiving grain she was fidgety and we were constantly on milk pail patrol trying to avoid a spilled bucket.
 Since removing grains, she has mellowed and is as chill of a cow as you can imagine.
 She almost never moves while milking and it’s been over a year since she’s kicked the bucket!

 milking cow with kids